quchen/amoeba/README.md

 Amoeba is a program for setting up a decentralized network.
 The name comes from the hope that eventually, the network will be so robust that you can poke any of its parts without endangering its overall integrity.

-**Amoeba is currently in the phase that comes before Alpha (coding, compiling, but not running it because it's full of placeholders).**
+The current development stage is Alpha.
+The basic functionality is there, but it's far from being feature complete.